Do your research.

 Try to be memorable.

 You may think your résumé and experience are strong, but chances are that many candidates are equally qualified, if not more so.
 Considering how many candidates most interviewers speak with, it’s important that you stick out.
-Determine what makes you unique and try to incorporate this into the interview, even if it seems unrelated.
+Remember that the point of a résumé and cover letter is to get the interview.
+The point of an interview is to get called back for your references, and a second interview is reserved for top candidates… or a job offer.
+At that point, you may be able to negotiate if a range of salaries offered depending on your skills and experience.
+Determine what makes you unique and try to incorporate this into the first interview, even if it seems unrelated.
 Are you fluent in Dutch?
 Do you raise miniature pigs?
 Having a unique skill, hobby, or life experience may not make you more qualified, but it will make you more memorable.

 While you certainly want to remain professional, you’re not giving a deposition, so try to relax.
 Smile, laugh, and make eye contact.
 This will make you appear confident in yourself, which will inspire others to have confidence in you as well.
 Before your interview, take some deep breaths, remind yourself how great of a candidate you are, and nail that interview!